seth-gordon/daemonica/_grammar/conventional.md

 Even phatic expressions must conform to the stack-based grammatical structure.

+#### Cussing

+The word _ātsur_ has the force of the English f-word.
+It literally means “vacuum,” but it is almost never used in its literal sense (unless someone is at risk of being exposed to a literal vacuum, in which case, an English speaker would be using the f-word, anyway).

+>- Ātsur!
+>- vacuum
+>- Fuck!

+>- Ātsur pi abū.
+>- vacuum D2\1SG chase
+>- Some fucker is chasing me.

+>- Tatorhu pi ātsir-du abū.
+>- bear D2\1SG D2\vacuum-APPL chase
+>- A bear is chasing me, and I am fucked.

+>- Tatorhu ātsur-dmdu pi abū.
+>- bear vacuum-OBL.APPL D2\1SG chase
+>- A fucking bear is chasing me.

+>- Tatorhu ātsur-dmdu pi gu.
+>- bear vacuum-OBL.APPL D2\1SG APPL
+>- A bear is fucking with me.

+To refer politely to a literal vacuum, one can employ a euphemism.

+>- Tatorhu džartfir-kir gahu.
+>- bear D2\empty-NMLZ fly
+>- The bear flew into space.

+A milder curse, _ŋģu,_ literally means “base matter.”

+>- Ŋģu pi abū.
+>- junk D2\1SG chase
+>- Some piece of crap is chasing me.

+#### Regulatory expressions

 The valence-0 word _artū_ is the conventional Daemonica greeting.
 It may be